arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 This is really cool!
 We are able to get back the **concrete value** of something that only exists on the **type level**!

 How does servant use this?
-Take a look at the `MyAPI` type we defined near the top of this article:
+Recall the `MyAPI` type defined near the top of this article:

 ```haskell